First Person Singular: Pearson – The Memoirs of a Prime Minister

-First Person Singular: Pearson – The Memoirs of a Prime Minister was a Canadian biographical television miniseries that aired on CBC Television from 1973 to 1975.
+First Person Singular: Pearson – The Memoirs of a Prime Minister is a Canadian biographical television miniseries that aired on CBC Television from 1973 to 1975.

 Premise

 Bernard Ostry interviewed and former Canadian Prime Minister Lester B. Pearson in this series.
 Episodes featured this interview footage combined with historic photographs and other film footage of Pearson.

 Scheduling

 This half-hour series was broadcast on Sundays at 10:00 p.m.
 (Eastern) from 27 May to 19 August 1973.
 It was rebroadcast Wednesdays at 10:30 p.m. from 23 October 1974 to 15 January 1975.

 Episodes

 The series was divided into segments titled as follows: